-The second option, which is my prefer option, is a lot easier technically and in-house developers
+LOOL.
+The second option, which is my prefer option, is a lot easier technically and in-house

-would just need to (cowork with community members and OSSII to) maintain LOOL repository.
+developers would just need to (cowork with community members and OSSII to) maintain LOOL

-not necessarily need to be backported (to community version), but the GM of OSSII also promised
+may not necessarily need to be backported (to community version), but the GM of OSSII also

-that OxOOL Commercial version functions (which they think good / necessary to be back ported) and
+promised that OxOOL Commercial version functions (which they think good / necessary to be back

 Of course, after reliving LOOL all developers are welcomed to contribute to LOOL.